quicwg/base-drafts/draft-ietf-quic-http.md

 when the server closes the connection.
 A server MAY send multiple GOAWAY frames indicating different stream IDs, but MUST NOT increase the value they send in the last Stream ID, since clients might already have retried unprocessed requests on another connection.

-A server that is attempting to gracefully shut down a connection SHOULD send an initial GOAWAY frame with the last Stream ID set to the maximum value currently allowed by the concurrency control of QUIC for the client-initiated, bidirectional streams (see Section 4.5 of
-{{QUIC-TRANSPORT}}) or any value above that, and SHOULD NOT grant any more concurrency credit at the transport layer thereafter.
-This signals to the client that a shutdown is imminent and that initiating further requests is prohibited.
+A server that is attempting to gracefully shut down a connection SHOULD send an initial GOAWAY frame with the last Stream ID set to the maximum value currently allowed by the concurrency control of QUIC for the client-initiated, bidirectional streams (see Section 4.5 of {{QUIC-TRANSPORT}}) or any value above that.
+This GOAWAY frame signals to the client that shutdown is imminent and that initiating further requests is prohibited.
+In addition to sending this GOAWAY frame, the server SHOULD stop granting additional concurrency credits at the transport layer.
 After allowing time for any in-flight requests (at least one round-trip time), the server MAY send another GOAWAY frame with an updated last Stream ID.
 This ensures that a connection can be cleanly shut down without causing requests to fail.

 Once all accepted requests have been processed, the server can permit the